Bladder Cancer - Conditions & Treatments

 • Blood and urine tests: to help diagnose the bladder cancer or identify other conditions that may be causing the symptoms such as an enlarged prostate, urinary tract infection or kidney stones.

 • Cystoscopy: This is the most common and reliable test for bladder cancer.
 During a cystoscopy, a thin tube with a camera on the end is inserted through the urethra to allow the doctor to examine the urethra and bladder for signs of disease.
+At SGH Urology, we may use a high-resolution visual tool called Narrow Band Imaging (NBI) to better identify suspicious growth.

 • Biopsy: During the cystoscopy, the doctor may pass a special tool through the scope and into your bladder to collect a cell sample (biopsy) for testing.
 This procedure is sometimes called transurethral resection.
 The cells are sent to the pathologist who will examine them under the microscope so that a diagnosis can be made.